igvteam/igv.js/README.md

 This creates a dist folder with the following files

-* igv.js, igv.min.js - ES5 compatible files for script or requirejs imports
+* igv.min.js - ES5 compatible UMDS file for script include, AMD, or CJS modules.
+A script include will define an "igv" global.
-* igv.esm.js,  igv.esm.min.js --  ES6 module
+* igv.esm.min.js --  ES6 module

 ### Tests